 Agricultural Research Station

 facilities and support for faculty- and academic staff-led research programs and associated education and outreach programs of CALS, with the goal of making significant impact and leading in the creation and dissemination of new knowledge involving agriculture, food systems, bioenergy and bioproducts, healthy ecosystems, changing climate, health and wellness, and economic and community development.
 Headquarters are located at the Arlington Ag Research Station.
 Upon second reference, ARS may be used in conjunction with the facility name.
+Ag Research Station may be used for second and subsequent references, in more informal circumstances.

 There are 11 agricultural research stations and facilities located around the state: